Salamander vs Frank's RedHot: Sodium, Ingredients & Flavor Comparison

 Think of it like switching from instant coffee to fresh-roasted.
 The first cup might taste "weak" because you're expecting bitterness to equal strength.
 Once your expectations recalibrate, you realize the original version was masking poor quality with intensity.

 The same principle applies to hot sauce.
 High sodium masks thin bases.
-When the base is substantial—built from vegetables and real peppers—the flavor carries itself.
+When the base is substantial—built from vegetables and real peppers—the bold flavor carries itself.

 Frequently Asked Questions